-Sen. Jeff Bingaman (D-NM), chairman of the Senate Energy and Natural Resources Committee, applauded the Supreme Court decision, saying it "leaves no doubt that the federal government has the authority and duty to act to address global warming."
-He called on President Bush to address the problem, and work with Congress to enact a mandatory cap-and-trade proposal and other programs to reduce the nation's GHG emissions.
+Sen. Jeff Bingaman (D-NM), chairman of the Senate Energy and Natural Resources Committee, applauded the Supreme Court decision, saying it “leaves no doubt that the federal government has the authority and duty to act to address global warming.”
+He called on President Bush to address the problem, and to work with Congress to enact a mandatory cap-and-trade proposal and other programs to reduce the nation’s GHG emissions.

 But energy analyst Christine Tezak wasn’t as optimistic.
 “While this will clearly be heralded as a mandate on the agency to promulgate rules on carbon dioxide and other GHGs sooner rather than later, the reality is we do not see it doing much to change the expected pace of the climate change debate on Capitol Hill in the end, because this case does not solve any of the thorny issues of program structures that lay ahead,” said Tezak of Stanford Group Co. in Washington, DC.

 “At bottom, we believe this changes the current landscape very little in spite of the barrage of ink that will undoubtedly follow this split decision declaring a great victory for the advocates of GHG regulation.
 Although the EPA has been directed to revisit its decision, it could, and may very well, use Democratic leadership’s desire to enact climate change legislation ‘soon’ as a reason to not move forward with an expedited rulemaking at this time.”